gavrila-ang/clinical-data-analysis/README.md

 # clinical-data-analysis
-Analyze and visualize data using R to extract insights, identify patterns, and generate reports from diverse datasets.
-Collaboration and feedback are encouraged.
+Analyses and visualisation of clinical datasets using R to identify patterns, extract clinically relevant insights and generate reports.
+Collaboration and feedback is greatly appreciated.